askello/opencart-query-builder/README.md

 // somewhere above in controller
 $db = $this->db;

-// Take exect what you need:
+// Take exact what you need:
 $email = $db->table('customer')->find(1)->get('email');

 // How to set minimal price for your products?
 Easy: